SophLewDev/SophLewDev/README.md

 ## **About me**
 * :mortar_board: Graduated from Makers Tech Academy bootcamp in October 2022.
+* :bulb: Switched to a career in coding to actively use my creative and logical mind in an exciting and evergrowing industry.
 * :dragon: Bilingual: Welsh and English.
 * :headphones: Love for gaming and music.
 * :heavy_heart_exclamation: Passion for problem-solving and the pursuance of efficiency.
 I like to solve everyone's problems!